arnoweng/PyTorch-Deep-Image-Steganography/README.md

 ## Introduction
 This is a PyTorch implementation of image steganography via deep learning, which is similar to the work in paper "[Hiding Images in Plain Sight: Deep Steganography](https://papers.nips.cc/paper/6802-hiding-images-in-plain-sight-deep-steganography) ".
 Our result signiﬁcantly outperforms the [unofficial implementation by harveyslash](https://github.com/harveyslash/Deep-Steganography).

 [Steganography](https://en.wikipedia.org/wiki/Steganography) is the science of unobtrusively concealing a secret message within some cover data.
-In this case, a full-sized color image is hidden inside another image with minimal changes in appearance utilizing deep convolutional neural networks .
+In this case, a full-sized color image is hidden inside another image with minimal changes in appearance utilizing deep convolutional neural networks.

 ## Dependencies & Installation & Usage
 1. Clone or download this repository